July Birthstone

 Cancer

-Mid-July connects to ruby's nurturing fire — strength that supports those you love and shields what matters most.
+Mid-July connects to ruby's nurturing fire.
+Strength to support the people you love and protect what matters.

 July 23–31